sploinkster/Gronklemeisters/README.md

 - make gronklemesiter delete itself afterwards (leave no trace)

 - continual password changer in crontab (remember passwords on our own)

+- check history using crontab for each user and kill processes that arent from our own ip